Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 ## Invite user to sandbox

 It is necessary to invite a user to a sandbox because users cannot be created there.
 When inviting a user to a sandbox, it is necessary to assign the user to a user group.
-Only then will the user be listed in this instance and can access the sandbox. <!---Julian, ist das richtig oder habe ich etwas falsch verstanden?
-Ist User denn schon in Sandbox, ober prüft system in main account auf Plausibility?-->
+Only then will the user be listed in this instance and can access the sandbox.

 #### Prerequisites